modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 (Image elaborated by the authors)
 </center>

-This section refers to the Physics Nobel Prizes awarded to Bohr, Lamb, Townes, and Schawlow.
-In each case we start indicating the year of the Prize and insert an official document called WORK explaining the main contributions of each laureate.
-Then, we include the title of each Nobel Lecture and its subtitles when they exist in the original.
-Finally, a table and a box respectively describe the concepts and models contained in each Lecture.
-All the corresponding references in MLA format are given at the end of this section.
+In what follows we describe the main concepts and models contained in the Nobel Lectures presented by Bohr, Lamb, Townes, and Schawlow.
+For each year we start indicating for what reason the Physics Nobel Prize was awarded and who shared the prize.
+Then we insert the document called WORK describing the main contributions made by each laureate and include the title of each NOBEL LECTURE as well as the name of the laureate.
+We also include the subtitles of the Lecture when they exist in the original.
+Finally, two boxes describe the main concepts and models considered in the Lecture.
+All the corresponding references in MLA format are given.

-**In 1922** “for his services in the investigation of the structure of atoms and of the radiation emanating from them”.
+To Bohr “for his services in the investigation of the structure of atoms and of the radiation emanating from them”.

 !!! tip "1922 Physics Nobel Prize awarded to Bohr."